tobytwigger/laravel-settings/docs/_docs/create-settings.md

 For some sites, the settings will depend on the team a user is in, the module you're operating in, or the country you're in.
 When creating a setting, you can assign it to be of one type.
 Whenever you then get the value of that setting, it will depend on the model logged in.

 To create a new type, create an abstract class that implements `Settings\Contracts\SettingType`.
+You can then use this setting type by extending the new class in your setting.

 ```php
 abstract class TeamSettingType implements \Settings\Contracts\SettingType